gecr07/pythonsheetcheat/README.md

 ```
 ## Palabras clave

+### PyPA

+> The Python Packaging Authority (PyPA) is a working group that maintains a core set of software projects used in Python packaging.
+The software developed through the PyPA is used to package, share, and install Python software and to interact with indexes of downloadable Python software such as PyPI, the Python Package Index.
+Click the logo below to download pip, the most prominent software used to interact with PyPI.

 ### CPython

 Cuando escribe pythonen la consola o instala una distribución de Python desde python.org , está ejecutando CPython .
 CPython es uno de los muchos tiempos de ejecución de Python, mantenido y escrito por diferentes equipos de desarrolladores.
 Algunos otros tiempos de ejecución que puede haber escuchado son PyPy , Cython y Jython .